-I do not own Macdonald Hall or the song Jingle Bells.
+I do not own the Macdonald Hall series or the song Jingle Bells.

 Christmas at Macdonald Hall